 When it comes to what to do in Townsville, climbing Castle Hill is essential.
 This imposing granite monolith keeps watch over the city, and from its summit you’ll be treated to sensational panoramic vistas that showcase variable landscapes.
 Castle Hill is central, accessible by vehicle or on foot, and makes for pretty pics from its base, too.
 Note: prime viewing times are sunrise or sunset.

 Wow, just wow.
 Part of the Wet Tropics area, this popular national park teems with lush rainforest and rugged mountains as well as its signature attraction: Barron Falls.
-Particularly when furiously fast-flowing, these falls make for a truly spectacular sight and are best viewed from the recently opened Edge Lookout.
+These falls make for a truly spectacular sight, particularly when furiously fast-flowing, and are best viewed from the newish Edge Lookout.

 A signature North Queensland move is to hop on board the famous Kuranda Scenic Railway, which travels through the national park as it links Cairns with the village of Kuranda.
 Or witness all this blistering beauty from high above on the Skyrail Rainforest Cableway.
 Whatever you choose, a day trip here is simply sensational.